CalebKabaya/Portfolio-Landing-Page/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is a website that provides much details about the product and services offered at the insurance company and even the contact dtails about the business.</p>
+<p>This is a website  which is a porfolio about me , it provides much detail about my career and my proffesiona background and the services tha i offer. also provides sample projects that i have previously worked on.</p>

 ## Installation